top of page

 The launch price starts at ₹11.49 lakh (ex-showroom) for the base model.
 Bookings are open at Tata dealerships and online.
 Full variant-wise pricing will be revealed in December.

-Variants to note
+Variants to Note

 • Accomplished — feature-rich, best for those who want the latest tech and comforts.